 OSHA regulations require air in confined spaces, like inside rail tankers, be tested for various gases including flammable and explosive fumes.
 According to the indictment, Stephen Braithwaite turned away federal safety inspectors in March 2015 and created documents to falsely show that NRCS had been purchasing equipment to test rail cars for the presence of benzene.
 The company was required to do this before sending rail cars to a landfill, but the indictment alleges that NRCS failed to do so.

 Alhambra, CA – A foundry worker lost both legs last August after a coworker re-energized the machine he was working in.
-Alhambra Foundry has been fined $283,390 for federal workplace safety and health violations including lack of permit-required confined space program, inadequate machine-specific lockout procedures, missing accident prevention signage, and not having a confined space attendant monitoring his entry.
+Alhambra Foundry has been fined $283,390 for federal workplace safety and health violations including lack of permit-required confined space program, inadequate machine-specific lockout procedures, missing accident prevention signage, and not having a confined space attendant monitoring his entry, the employee to have suffered the loss of both his lower limbs could look into hiring a workers compensation attorney to see if he is entitled to a compensation payout.

 According to federal safety regulators, two Alhambra Foundry employees were cleaning and unblocking a 38-feet-long auger screw conveyor at the bottom hopper of an industrial air filtration device without effectively locking out the equipment.
 After the cleaning was done, one of the workers re-entered the 20-inch square opening to retrieve a work light from inside the confined space.
 Unfortunately, at that same time a maintenance worker 45 feet away energized the equipment to perform a test.
 The moving auger screw pulled the worker into the screw conveyor and both of his legs had to be amputated in order to get him free of the machine.